Planar process: Development

-At a 1958 Electrochemical Society meeting, Mohamed Atalla presented a paper about the surface passivation of PN junctions by thermal oxidation, based on his 1957 BTL memos.

-Swiss engineer Jean Hoerni (one of the "traitorous eight") attended the same 1958 meeting, and was intrigued by Atalla's presentation.
-Hoerni came up with the "planar idea" one morning while thinking about Atalla's device.
+In 1955 at Bell Labs, Carl Frosch and Lincoln Derick accidentally grew a layer of silicon dioxide over a silicon wafer, for which they observed surface passivation properties.
+In 1957, Frosch and Derick were able to manufacture the first silicon dioxide field effect transistors, the first transistors in which drain and source were adjacent at the surface, showing that silicon dioxide surface passivation protected and insulated silicon wafers.

+At Bell Labs, the importance of Frosch's technique was immediately realized.
+Results of their work circulated around Bell Labs in the form of BTL memos before being published in 1957.
+At Shockley Semiconductor, Shockley had circulated the preprint of their article in December 1956 to all his senior staff, including Jean Hoerni.
+Later, Hoerni attended a meeting where Atalla presented a paper about passivation based on the previous results at Bell Labs.
 Taking advantage of silicon dioxide's passivating effect on the silicon surface, Hoerni proposed to make transistors that were protected by a layer of silicon dioxide.
-This led to the first successful product implementation of the Atalla silicon transistor passivation technique by thermal oxide.

-Jean Hoerni, during his working at Fairchild Semiconductor, had first patented the planar process in 1959.
+Jean Hoerni, while working at Fairchild Semiconductor, had first patented the planar process in 1959.
+K. E. Daburlos and H. J. Patterson of Bell Laboratories continued on the work of C. Frosch and L. Derick, and developed a process similar to Hoerni’s about the same time.
 Together with the use of metallization (to join together the integrated circuits), and the concept of p–n junction isolation (from Kurt Lehovec), the researchers at Fairchild were able to create circuits on a single silicon crystal slice (a wafer) from a monocrystalline silicon boule.

 In 1959, Robert Noyce built on Hoerni's work with his conception of an integrated circuit (IC), which added a layer of metal to the top of Hoerni's basic structure to connect different components, such as transistors, capacitors, or resistors, located on the same piece of silicon.
 The planar process provided a powerful way of implementing an integrated circuit that was superior to earlier conceptions of the integrated circuit.
 Noyce's invention was the first monolithic IC chip.

 Early versions of the planar process used a photolithography process using near-ultraviolet light from a mercury vapor lamp.

 As of 2011, small features are typically made with 193 nm "deep" UV lithography.
-As of 2022, the ASML NXE platform uses 13.5 nm EUV light, generated by a tin-based plasma source.
+As of 2022, the ASML NXE platform uses 13.5 nm extreme ultraviolet (EUV) light, generated by a tin-based plasma source, as part of the extreme ultraviolet lithography process.